kgaut/drupal-site-scaffolder/README.md

 # drupal-site-scaffolder

 ## Main goal
-Easily start a new Drupal project with main modules built over composer
+Easily start a new Drupal 7 / 8 project with main modules built over composer

 ## Dependencies
 This *scaffolder* require **composer**, a PHP dependencies manager.

 ##What it does ?
-It will download the last 7.x release of Drupal, and a list of useful modules.
+It will download the last 7.x or 8.x release of Drupal, and a list of useful modules.

 It copy the **default.settings.php** to **settings.php**, create the **files** and **tmp** folder (within **sites/default**).